 5 Most Famous Poems by Pablo Neruda

-Do you like reading the poems?
+Do you enjoy reading the poems?
 If you are an emotional person, Neruda’s poetry is the right choice for you.
 These 5 most famous poems by Pablo Neruda will make you cry.
 Four of them are love poems.

 Who Was Pablo Neruda?

 He started to write poetry when he was only ten years old.
-His father didn’t approve his literary ambitions.
-When Neruda was twelve, he met the Chilean poet Gabriela Mistral.
-She encouraged his writing talent.
+His father didn’t approve his literary ambitions, but luckily, he met the Chilean poet Gabriela Mistral who encouraged his writing talent.

-This collection of love poems was controversial for its eroticism because Neruda was a very young author.
-He won the Nobel Prize for Literature in 1971.
-The novelist Gabriel Garcia Marquez once called Neruda "the greatest poet of the 20th century in any language."
+Neruda won the Nobel Prize for Literature in 1971.
+The novelist Gabriel Garcia Marquez once called him "the greatest poet of the 20th century in any language."